-To qualify for Running Start, students must be a high school junior or senior, under the age of 21, and qualify at college-level in English and/or math on the placement test or through an approved alternative placement.
+To qualify for Running Start, you must be a high school junior or senior, under the age of 21, and qualify at college-level in English and/or Math on the placement test or through an approved alternative placement.

-Those who qualify may choose to take a combination of high school and college courses or enroll exclusively in college courses.
+If you qualify you may choose to take a combination of high school and college courses or enroll exclusively in college courses.
 All college-level courses (numbered 100 or above) successfully completed may be applied toward degrees at Peninsula College.
 Therefore, it is possible for high school students who begin Running Start as juniors to graduate from high school with two years of college already completed.

 College credits earned through Running Start are usually transferable to colleges and universities in and out of the State of Washington.
-Information on the transferability of credits is available from an educational planner in the Student Development Center as well as from the respective college or university to which a student wishes to transfer.
+Information on the transferability of credits is available from an educational planner in the Student Development Center as well as from the respective college or university to which you wish to transfer.